drybell/CEEO2020/UNIXLesson/README.md

 Psst... jealous of my decked out terminal?
 Go ahead and download https://ohmyz.sh/ to get your outdated terminal a snazzy new look.

+If you always use multiple terminals and need a better way of managing them, try out tmux! `brew install tmux` if you dare.